rubynetti/blog/_i18n/en/_posts/2018-08-06-minitest-how-to-test-tag-title-in-a-rails-project-the-simply-way-is-assert-select.md

 ---
 layout: post
 title: >-
   Minitest: how to test tag title in a Rails Project?
-The simply way is assert select.
+The simplest way is using assert_select method.
 date: 2018-08-06T06:12:32.159Z
 yoast_keyword: minitest
 description: >-